Women in the Quran: Wife of Imran

 In the Quran, the mother of the Virgin Mary (and thus Isa's grandmother) is not named in the Quran, but referred to in two passages of the narratives section as the wife of Imran, Imran being Joachim in Christianity.
-In Judeo-Christian tradition she is identified as Hannah.
+In the Christian tradition she is identified as Hannah.
 According to the Quran she invoked God for a child:

-It is important to note that while the name Imran is attributed to both the father of Mary and the father of Moses and Aaron, interpreters explain that these two people are not to be confused.
+While the name Imran is attributed to both the father of Mary and the father of Moses and Aaron, interpreters explain that these two people are not to be confused.
 They are separated by a long time period—1,800 years according to some sources—and are called different names.
 The father of Mary is called Imran b.
 Mathhan/Matan while the father of Moses and Aaron is called Imran B. Yashar or Imran b.
 Qadith.